cetz-package/cetz/src/lib/chart/piechart.typ

 /// - slice-style (function,array,gradient): Slice style of the following types:
 ///   - function: A function of the form `index => style` that must return a style dictionary.
 ///     This can be a `palette` function.
-///   - array: An array of style dictionaries of at least one item.
+///   - array: An array of style dictionaries or fill colors of at least one item.
 For each slice the style at the slices
 ///     index modulo the arrays length gets used.
 ///   - gradient: A gradient that gets sampled for each data item using the the slices
-///     index divided by the number of slices as position.
+///     index divided by the number of slices as position on the gradient.
 ///   If one of stroke or fill is not in the style dictionary, it is taken from the charts style.
 #let piechart(data,
               value-key: none,